Flow Equivariant World Models: Memory for Partially Observed Dynamic Environments: Acknowledgments

 \section{Acknowledgments}

-The authors would like to thank Domas Buracas, Zhiyi Li, Nicklas Hansen, Nathan Cloos, Christian Shewmake, William Chung, and Kirill Dubovitskiy for their helpful discussion and feedback about early versions of this work.
+The authors would like to thank Domas Buracas, Zhiyi Li, Nicklas Hansen, Nathan Cloos, Christian Shewmake, and William Chung for their helpful discussion and feedback about early versions of this work.
+We would like to especially acknowledge Kirill Dubovitskiy for helping with implementation of an early version of the partially observed dynamic dataset.
 This work has been made possible in part by a gift from the Chan Zuckerberg Initiative Foundation to establish the Kempner Institute for the Study of Natural and Artificial Intelligence at Harvard University.
+We would also like to gratefully acknowledge support from PickleRobotics and Amazon AGI Labs.